Contact Us Today (424) 372-3112

 Credit card fraud is a general term for theft and fraud committed using a credit card or another similar payment method for the purpose of fraudulently obtaining funds or goods.

-Forms of credit card fraud include counterfeiting credit cards, using credit cards that are stolen or lost and fraudulently obtaining credit cards through the mail.
-It also refers to account access, account numbers and PIN numbers as well as any equipment designed or utilized to carry out the fraud.
+Credit card fraud includes counterfeiting credit cards, using stolen or lost credit cards, and fraudulently obtaining credit cards through the mail.
+It also refers to account access, account numbers, and PIN numbers, as well as any equipment designed or utilized to carry out the fraud.

 All statutes make it a crime for anyone to use a credit or debit card to obtain goods or services they are not entitled to receive.

-These California statues define crimes related to fraud, stealing, counterfeiting, and altering credit cards:
+These California statutes define crimes related to fraud, stealing, counterfeiting, and altering credit cards:

-In order to give readers a better understanding of the various types of credit card fraud charges, punishments, and potential defenses to each charge, we will break down each statute.
+We will break down each statute to help readers better understand the various types of credit card fraud charges, punishments, and potential defenses to each charge.

 Our Los Angeles criminal defense attorneys will review some of the most common defenses against California credit card fraud charges.